outerbounds/metaflow-tools/README.md

 ## Utility scripts (/scripts)
 Scripts that make life easier either deploying or using your new Metaflow stacks.

+## Precommit Hooks

+We use [pre-commit](https://pre-commit.com/#install) to do some basic linting and other checks on this repo.

 # Questions?
 Talk to us on [Slack](http://http://slack.outerbounds.co/).